Dashboard Member settings

 Most of the 28 conditions rely on the organisation demonstrating that the processing is necessary for a specific purpose.
 Being ‘necessary’ doesn’t mean that the processing has to be absolutely essential, but it must be more than useful or habitual.
 It must also be a targeted and proportionate way of achieving the purpose.
 The processing is not necessary if the organisation can reasonably achieve the same purpose by less intrusive means and if it can do so by using data unrelated to criminal offences.

-Employment, social security and social protection
+Employment, social security, and social protection

-This condition is met if the processing is necessary for performing (or exercising) obligations (or rights) imposed (or conferred) by law on the organisation or the data subject (ie the individual the data relates to) in connection with employment, social security or social protection.
-Read Compliance for DPIAs (specifically the associated conditions in the ‘Employment, social security and social protection’ section) for more information on what exactly this means.
+This condition is met if the processing is necessary for performing (or exercising) obligations (or rights) imposed (or conferred) by law on the organisation or the data subject (ie the individual the data relates to) in connection with employment, social security, or social protection.
+Read Compliance for DPIAs (specifically the associated conditions in the ‘Employment, social security and social protection’ section) for more information on what this means.

 Health or social care purposes